souzamonteiro/linuxonandroid/README.md

 ```
 To insert the line press key `[i]`, type the code and press keys `[ESC]`, `[:]`, `[w]`, `[q]` and `[ENTER]`, to save the file.

-Setup the locale, language, time zone and chaset, (for example America/Bahia):
+Setup the locale, language, time zone and charset, (for example America/Bahia):
 ```
 ln -sf /usr/share/zoneinfo/America/Bahia /etc/localtime
 ```

-Edit /etc/locale.gen to setup your charset:
+Edit `/etc/locale.gen` to setup your charset:
 ```
 vim /etc/locale.gen
 ```